koos/whothefuckisjankus/README.md

-# Where the fuck is Martin?
+# Where the fuck is Jan Kus?